badwolfunit/DnD_Chaotic_6_Universe_Homebrew_Champaign/README.md

 each with their own universe as well as a custom homebrew for the story line. yeah ill type up the basic story line as well.

+do not expect this to be balanced in thr slightest